OGGM/oggm-edu/docs/roadmap.rst

 how to name things (very hard) and (2) how do we want the new objects to behave.

-The vision is that people have a centralized place (the OGGM-Edu documentation) to learn about the flowline models and what they can do with them.
+The vision is that people have a one-stop shop (the OGGM-Edu documentation) to learn about the flowline models and what they can do with them.
 The models will be more expressive, use rich output in the notebooks, with the goal to make using the models more fun, intuitive and quantitative.